Wizardry 6 Party Planning

 Path 2: Make 6 of your own characters with Race and Gender of your choosing.
 Each character will get a random number of Bonus Points that you can allocate to to obtain access to one of the 14 professions.
 You may or may not get the professions you want due to minimum statistic requirements for each profession.

 Path 3: Spend some time making multiple versions of each of your characters until you get enough Bonus Points to access the starting professions that you may want.
-The maximum bonus points appears to be 18.
+The maximum bonus points possible is 18.

-Path 4: Design a party as six careers each with a progression of professions to collect specific skills and spells as you play through this game and the next games in the trilogy.
+Path 4: Design a party as six careers.
+Each character has a progression of professions in order to collect specific skills and spells as you play through this game and the next games in the trilogy.

 Statistics